-- Placing a section of chimney connector inside a ventilated thimble, which in turn is separated from combustibles by 6" (152 mm) of fiberglass insulating material. - Placing a section of chimney connector inside a section of 9" (230 mm) diameter, solid-insulated, factory-built chimney, with 2" (51 mm) of air space between the chimney section and combustibles. - Using a section of solid-insulated double-wall high temperature chimney, with an inside diameter the same as the chimney connector, at least one inch of solid insulation, and a minimum of 9" (229 mm) air space between the outer wall of the chimney section and combustibles.
+- Placing a section of chimney connector inside a ventilated thimble, which in turn is separated from combustibles by 6" (152 mm) of fiberglass insulating material. - f 9 (210 mm) diameter, solid-insulated, factory-built chimney (11) 2" (51 mm) of air space between the chimney sector and combustibles. - Using a sector of solid-insulated double-wall high temperature chimney, with an inside diameter the same as the chimney connector, at least one inch of solid insulation, and a minimum of 9" (229 mm) air space between the outer wall of the chimney section and combustibles.

 In Canada, The Canadian Standards Association has established different guidelines for wall pass-throughs.
-Figure 10 shows one method, in which all combustible material in the wall is cut away to provide the required 18" (457 mm) clearance for the connector.
+Figure 11 shows one method, in which all combustible material in the wall is cut away to provide the required 18" (457 mm) clearance for the connector.
 The resulting space must remain empty.
 A flush-mounted sheet metal cover may be used on one side only.
 If covers must be used on both sides, each cover must be mounted on noncombustible spacers at least 1" (25 mm) clear of the wall.

-Figure 10 - An approved wall pass-through for Canada.
+Figure 11 - An approved wall pass-through for Canada.

-Your local dealer or your local building inspector can provide details for other approved methods of passing a chimney connector through a combustible wall in your area.
-In Canada, this type of installation must conform to CAN/CSA-B365, Installation Code for Solid Fuel Burning Appliances and Equipment.
+Your local dealer or your local building inspector can provide details for other approved methods of passing a chimney connector through a conbustible wall in your area.
+In Canada, this type of installation must conform to CAN/CSA-B365, Installation Code for Setter Euel Burning Appliances and Equipment.

-NOTE: Do not vent your Encore® into a factory-built (zero-clearance) fireplace.
-These appliances and their chimneys are specifically designed as a unit for use as fireplaces.
+NOTE: Do not vent your Detant into a factory-built (zeroclearance) fireplace.
+These applances and their chimneys are specifically designed as a unit or use as fireplaces.
 It may void the listing or be hazardous to adapt them for any other use.

-DO NOT CONNECT THE Encore® TO ANY AIR DISTRIBUTION DUCT OR SYSTEM.
+DO NOT CONNECT THE DEFIANT® TO KNY DISTRIBUTION DUCT OR SYSTEM.